Welcome to Read On Publications

 Hilary's books about assessment and quality assurance (internal and external) really help people to understand the occupational standards for assessment and quality assurance.
-Things have changed hugely in this field with the QCF and it is really helpful to use these guides as a good CPD tool for existing Assessors, IQAs and EQAs.
+Things have changed hugely in this field and it is really helpful to use these guides as a good CPD tool for existing Assessors, IQAs and EQAs.
 Sometimes we forget that changes happen and Hilary's books really help with how to implement these.

 Carol Pillinger, Quality and Qualifications Consultant